-I have recently completed a Master of Counselling at the University of the Sunshine Coast which included Expressive Therapy modalities.
+I have completed a Master's Degree in Counselling at the University of the Sunshine Coast which included Expressive Therapy modalities.

 I also hold a Bachelor Degree in Art Therapy which I obtained in Germany where art therapy has long been established.
-Furthermore, I obtained a certificate in Healing Trauma with Guided Drawing at the Institute for Sensorimotor Art Therapy.
+Additionally, I completed a certificate in Healing Trauma with Guided Drawing at the Institute for Sensorimotor Art Therapy.

 I am increasingly integrating elements bilateral somatic expressive methods into my practice (including sound making with hang drums), supporting a strength-based developmentally sensitive, neurobiology-informed therapeutic approach.

 My therapeutic framework can be described as person-centred, strength-based and trauma-informed, utilising therapeutic arts-based methods, drawing from somatic therapies, neuroscience, attachment and relational theories.
 Sessions are generally guided by the client and I regard my role as supporting individuals who are seeking help for challenging aspects in their lives in finding their own solutions and helpful ways of coping with difficulties.

 My approach is informed by following theories:

 My studio is located on Bribie Island in beautiful Queensland, Australia.